 (4) If the contracting officer rejects the SBA PCR’s recommendation made in accordance with 19.402(c)(2), document the basis for the rejection and notify the SBA PCR in accordance with 19.502-8.

-23. Amend section 19.202-2 by removing from the introductory paragraph “must” and adding “shall” in its place; and revising paragraph (a) to read as follows:
+22. Amend section 19.202-2 by removing from the introductory paragraph “must” and adding “shall” in its place and revising paragraph (a).

+The revision reads as follows:

 19.202-2 Locating small business sources.